 γ-AMINOBUTYRIC ACID TYPE A RECEPTORS

 Benzodiazepines target the γ-aminobutyric acid type A (GABAA) receptor, which is a ligand-gated chloride channel, but have no appreciable binding to GABAB.
 When GABA is present on its GABAA receptor, benzodiazepines increase the frequency of channel opening, resulting in enhanced flow of negatively charged chloride ions into the cell with resultant hyperpolarization.83 However, in the absence of GABA, benzodiazepines have no effect on chloride conductance.
-The GABAA receptor is assembled from five subunits that span the cell membrane in a circular fashion to create the chloride channel.58 These subunits are coded as ...
+The GABAA receptor is assembled from five subunits that span the cell membrane in a circular fashion to create the chloride channel.58 These ...